Sierk Coolsma: Later life

 Coolsma returned to the Netherlands with his wife in 1876 and became the leader of the NZV, holding the office until 1908.
 He disputed the idea that missionary work should be focused on the non-Islamicised eastern portion of the colony.
-He believed instead that missionary work should be prioritsed in the western portion, where Islam had already become entrenched.
+He believed instead that missionary work should be prioritised in the western portion, where Islam had already become entrenched.

 Coolsma continued to write about both missionary work and the Sundanese language.
 In 1881, he wrote a series of condemnatory reviews of Sundanese-language schoolbooks offered by the colonial government, arguing that the content had little value and the language was mostly artificial.
 He published a Sundanese-Dutch dictionary in 1884, consulting various works of Sundanese literature for his lexemes.
 In 1901, he published a history of the mission in the East Indies, titled De zendingseeuw voor Nederlandsche Oost-Indiës (The Century of the Mission in the Dutch East Indies).
 It described the 19th century as time of extensive growth.

 In 1904, Coolsma published a revised version of his grammar.
 Working with fellow missionary Christiaan Albers, who had also preached in Cianjur, Coolsma published a Dutch-Sundanese dictionary in 1911; this was followed by a revised version of his Sundanese-Dutch dictionary in 1913.
 Coolsma's wife died on 27 September 1917.
 Her death led him to reduce his workload, although he found time to publish his memoirs, Terugblik op mijn levensweg, 1840–1924 (Looking Back on my Life, 1840–1924), in 1924.
 He died two years later, on 20 March 1926.